Tomáš Pekhart: Gaziantep

 On 10 August 2022, Pekhart joined Gaziantep in Turkey on a two-year contract.

 Return to Legia Warsaw

 On 30 January 2023, Pekhart agreed to a one-and-a-half-year deal with Ekstraklasa side Legia Warsaw.

+On 23 May 2025, Legia announced they would not extend their deal with Pekhart for the following season.

 International career

 Pekhart has represented his country at youth international level.
 Pekhart played and scored in the final of the 2006 UEFA Under-17 Championship in Luxembourg for his country against Russia.

 In 2007, he represented his country in the FIFA Under-20 World Cup in Canada as the youngest player in the squad having just turned 18.
 He played in all seven matches of the tournament, including the final against Argentina in which the Czechs finished runners up after Mauro Zárate scored the winning goal four minutes from full-time for Argentina.

 He made his debut for the Czech Republic on 22 May 2010 in a match against Turkey.